 Matthew 5:27-28 “You have heard that it was said to those of old, ‘You shall not commit adultery.’
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart."

 We should therefore ask ourselves the question, what is the "spirit of the law" for verses 31 and 32?
 When we read the statement "whoever divorces his wife .... causes her to commit adultery;" we should realize what is the "spirit of the law".
 To divorce your mate breaks the God-established marriage covenant and causes them to enter a state of "mental adultery" even before they have a chance to remarry, committing "physical adultery".
-In that sense, the act of divorce itself, even without physical adultery through remarriage, is now considered "the spirit of adultery", with one exception -- if your mate has already committed adultery.
+In that sense, the act of divorce itself, even without physical adultery through remarriage, is now considered "the spirit of adultery", with one exception – if your mate in now living a lifestyle of sexual immorality.
 Jesus again uses the Greek word "porneia" here to represent harlotry and whoredom.